 Lager beers are made using a yeast known as Saccharomyces pastorianus (also known as Saccharomyces carlsbergensis).
 This is a domesticated species that depends on humans for its propagation, and it is an allotetraploid hybrid.
 For a long time, we have known that half of the genome came from the ale yeast Saccharomyces cerevisiae, but the other half came from an unidentified species.
 In 2011, Libkind et al. (Microbe domestication and the identification of the wild genetic stock of lager-brewing yeast.
 Proceedings of the National Academy of Sciences of the USA 108: 14539-14544) identified the missing parent yeast as the previously unknown species Saccharomyces eubayanus, which grows on Nothofagus (Southern Beech) trees in Patagonia (in Argentina).

-Lager was developed when the Bavarians started to brew and store their beer in caves or cellars and kept it at a constant cool temperature.
+Lager was developed when the Bavarians started to brew and store their beer in caves or cellars, which kept it at a constant cool temperature.
 This required a yeast that could tolerate the colder temperatures, and it is apparently this component that Saccharomyces eubayanus contributes to the Saccharomyces pastorianus hybrid.
 Precisely how it got from Patagonia, at the southern tip of South America, to south-eastern Germany is not clear, but perhaps some were carried on the feet of fruit-flies.

 Since we are dealing with an allotetraploid hybrid, and thus reticulate evolution, a phylogenetic network would be the appropriate means to illustrate its origins.
 This has recently been provided by Peris et al. (2014.
 Population structure and reticulate evolution of Saccharomyces eubayanus and its lager-brewing hybrids.
 Molecular Ecology 23: 2031-2045).
 They report that: